NFT – Cryptocurrency craze creates overnight millionaires

 As for the R43.5 million raised through the auction, Dorsey said he would convert the proceeds to bitcoin and donate it to the GiveDirectly Africa Response fund.

-Hashmasks earned developer Suum Cuique Labs $16 million (R240 million) in January 2021 from the sale of the 16,384 unique digital art pieces created by 70 different arists, Vice reported.
+Hashmasks earned developer Suum Cuique Labs $16 million (R240 million) in January 2021 from the sale of the 16,384 unique digital art pieces created by 70 different artists, Vice reported.

 The first buyers purchased Hashmasks blindly, only learning on launch day what the art they bought looked like.
 They also received bonus Name Changing Tokens — enough for two name changes.